Recent research and product development permits operating costs of current home heating Systems to be compared with new Solar Heat Harvester systems.

 Very reliable, and need little if any maintenance

 Of course solar heat harvesting is dependent on solar heat, which is not always available, but you may be surprised at how much solar energy is collected and . stored in parts of your home.
-Because solar heat harvester systems have such low installation and running costs it is a very valid supplemental home heat source which will considerably reduce home heating costs.
+Because solar heat harvester systems have such low installation and running costs it is a very valid secondary home heat source which will considerably reduce home heating costs.

 This website has many pages, two describe detailed case studies showing Attic and Conservatory Heat Harvester Systems (CHH) performance.